-Treatment decisions for colon cancer
+Treatment options for colon cancer

 Bowel cancer can start in the large bowel (colon cancer) or the back passage (rectal cancer).
 Your treatment depends on whether you have colon or rectal cancer, as well as the stage of your cancer.